 Muslim Philosophers: The First Muslim Economist Ibn Khaldun

-Having received brilliant education, Ibn Khaldun served as secretary and envoy to the Arab rulers of Maghreb and was later invited to take up the post of the Supreme Judge of Egypt.
+Having received a brilliant education, Ibn Khaldun served as secretary and envoy to the Arab rulers of Maghreb.
+He was later invited to take up the post of the Supreme Judge of Egypt.

 As a very practical man in his pursuits, Ibn Khaldun applied purely practical terms to the structure of society.
 He was the first scholar who believed that history is not made by kings and courtiers, rather it is made by common people, peasants, artisans and merchants.

 Those three create the material product which is the basis of the well-being of society.
 It is this product that needs to be studied in order to understand how society functions and how to make it just.